fallais/goqradar/README.md

 client := qradar.NewClient(httpClient)
 ```

-If you want to change the default version (which is 12.0), do it as follow :
+If you want to downgrade the default version (which is 12.0), you do it as follow :

 ```go
 client.Version = "7.0"